bsntt/gitpractise/README.md

 # gitpractise
 this is just practise of git
+by ~ Bsntt